-The tagline at the heart of Fifth Third Bank’s endeavors marks its continued commitment to community involvement.
+Fifth Third Bank’s motto – We Live Here Too — reflects its continued commitment to community involvement.

-Proclaiming itself as the first bank in the nation to establish a charitable foundation, Fifth Third Bank continues to pour millions of dollars into funding initiatives in the communities it serves.
+Declaring itself the first bank in the nation to establish a charitable foundation, Fifth Third Bank continues to pour millions of dollars into funding initiatives in the communities it serves.

 And with a century’s worth of banking under its belt, Fifth Third Bank has established itself as a credible national bank with competitive rates among savings accounts.